 Death is as much a part of life as life itself, and this poem focuses on that fact.
-Even though we will die eventually, do not give in to death too quickly.
-Instead, you need to fight until your last breath, and you can fight by living Life to the fullest every day.
-Here is a quote from the passage below:
+Even though we will all die eventually, do not give in to death too easily.
+Instead, you need to fight until your last breath, and you can fight by living life to the fullest every day.

 “Do not go gentle into that good night,“Do Not Go Gentle Into That Good Night” by Dyland Thomas

 Old age should burn and rage at close of day;

 Rage, rage against the dying of the light.”

 10. “What Is Our Life?” by Sir Walter Raleigh

 This is a very short poem, but it reminds us all not to take life too seriously.
 Remember that there are moments in life that should be viewed as a comedy, and the Earth should be considered our stage.

 Therefore, try to live your life by making other people laugh.
 Play your part in the world until you leave, and you will have lived a great life.
 Even though there are moments in life that should be taken seriously, life should be about smiling and laughing.
 Let this poem act as your guide.

 “What is our Life?
 The play of passion.“What Is Our Life?” by Sir Walter Raleigh

 Where we are dressed for Life’s short comedy.